kshirsagarkiran/nvidia-ai-ceo/README.md

 > shared working-memory state, recording every decision to a visible trace, and
 > conditioning each run on episodic memory of the runs before it.

+## 🛡️ Alignment Relevance: Faithfulness Enforcement

+This system implements a **grounding verification mechanism** that addresses one of the core problems in autonomous AI: the gap between *plausible-sounding* and *evidence-supported* outputs.

+**The problem this solves.** In early versions of this pipeline, a substantial fraction of generated claims (~30%) were not supported by the retrieved source documents — fluent, confident outputs with no evidentiary basis, produced by a system positioning itself as a decision-support tool.
+The model was not "lying" in any anthropomorphic sense, but its outputs were unfaithful to its evidence base in ways that were invisible without external checking.

+**The mechanism (two independent gates):**

+- **Findings gate:** every analyst claim must cite retrieved chunks; uncited claims are discarded.
+Cited claims are checked with **NLI-based entailment verification** (`facebook/bart-large-mnli`) — does the cited evidence actually *entail* the claim?
+- **Composite confidence:** `confidence = 0.6 × entailment + 0.4 × cross-source
+  corroboration` — semantic support blended with independent-source agreement, so a claim restated by one source scores lower than one corroborated by three.
+- **Recommendations gate:** advice is *separately* validated against the findings it cites;
+  **unsupported recommendations are dropped before display** and never reach the user.
+- **Auditability:** every agent decision is logged with its reason to a visible decision trace — the run is inspectable end-to-end.

+**Why this matters for alignment.** This is an *external* verification layer — the model itself doesn't internally represent whether its outputs are grounded; it is caught when they aren't.
+The natural research extension is internalizing this: can models learn robust internal representations of "grounded vs. ungrounded" that generalize across domains?
+Can representation-level probes serve as **real-time faithfulness monitors** rather than post-hoc text checks?
+(See [Open Research Questions](#-open-research-questions) below.)

 ## What it does

 - **Plans before acting.** A planner agent reads the goal (and memory of past runs) and